 A PLC SCADA or programmable Logic controller-supervisory control and data aquisition is typically the aspect of the system that controls an entire industrial system.
 These are the control systems that may operate the entire factory, or the waste water treatment plant.
-Perhaps the word control system is a misnomer of sorts, since the SCADA doesn't really control the processes that are taking place in any given venue, but more supervises and relays information that is necessary to the operator.
+Perhaps the words 'control system' is a misnomer of sorts, since the SCADA doesn't really control the processes that are taking place in any given venue, but more supervises and relays information that is necessary to the operator.

 Industry requires that we operate plants in ways that can continuously batch process given things.
 The SCADA permits us to do that with greater ease and without the difficulties that we may have experienced just ten years ago.
 Some of the processes that the supervisory control and data acquisition may accomplish for us include just monitoring various parts of any given system.